Angelo Peruzzi: International career

-Peruzzi was capped 31 times in 11 years with Italy, between 1995 and 2005.
-He was also a member of the national squad that competed at the 1992 Summer Olympics in Barcelona, making two appearances during the tournament.
+Peruzzi was capped 31 times in 11 years with Italy at senior level, between 1995 and 2005.
+At youth level, he was a member of the Italy under-21 side that took part at the 1990 and 1992 under-21 European championships, winning the latter edition of the tournament; he was also a member of the national squad that competed at the 1992 Summer Olympics in Barcelona, making two appearances during the tournament.
 Peruzzi made his senior debut under manager Arrigo Sacchi, in a 4–1 home win over Estonia, in an UEFA Euro 1996 qualifying match, on 25 March 1995, and he was named Italy's starting goalkeeper at Euro 1996, although Italy suffered a group-stage elimination.
 He was scheduled to be the starter at the 1998 FIFA World Cup under Cesare Maldini, but suffered a late injury and was replaced in the starting line-up by Gianluca Pagliuca.

 After the 1998 World Cup, Maldini was replaced by Italy's former goalkeeper and record-setter Dino Zoff, who confirmed Peruzzi as first-choice goalkeeper during his first year as Italy's coach: nonetheless, after a match against Norway in 1999, Gianluigi Buffon was given the starting spot, while Francesco Toldo became his first substitute.
 Being overtaken by two colleagues, Peruzzi chose not to participate in the Euro 2000 as the third goalkeeper, a decision that, in Zoff's words, prevented him from potentially recovering his first-choice status: because of the last-minute injury that excluded Buffon from the tournament, Peruzzi could have been the starter instead of Toldo, had he accepted the call.

 Peruzzi did not play for Italy again until making a substitute appearance in a friendly against Spain on 28 April 2004, and was subsequently called up by Giovanni Trapattoni as a backup keeper at Euro 2004: Trapattoni's choice appeared unusual, since Italy's third-choice goalkeeper for World Cups and European Championships was generally selected among young, promising ones; instead, the contemporary presence of two veteran keepers such as Peruzzi and Toldo raised doubts about their actual role behind Buffon, because neither of them would have easily accepted to play a marginal part.

-In August 2005, he was the starter in two World Cup qualifiers against Scotland and Belarus, while Buffon was shelved with a shoulder injury; Peruzzi then served as second goalkeeper (behind Buffon) in the 2006 World Cup under Marcello Lippi, as Italy won the tournament for the fourth time.
+In August 2005, he was the starter in two away World Cup qualifiers against Scotland (1–1) and Belarus (4–1), while Buffon was shelved with a shoulder injury; Peruzzi then served as second goalkeeper (behind Buffon) in the 2006 World Cup under Marcello Lippi, as Italy won the tournament for the fourth time.
 Even though he did not take the field, teammate Daniele De Rossi highlighted Peruzzi's important role in the squad as a key dressing room personality, due to his leadership and experience.
 Peruzzi retired from international football after the tournament.
+His final international appearance came in a 1–0 home win in a 2006 World Cup qualifier against Slovenia, in Palermo, on 8 October 2005, which sealed Italy's place at the upcoming World Cup.